Bixilon/Minosoft/ReadMe.md

 ## Releases and beta

 No clue, but still waiting for !21.
 Also, some features need to be implemented, so not soo soon (but we are getting closer).
+If you want to get notified about cool new changes, feel free to subscribe to our dev news telegram channel [@MinosoftDevNews]((https://t.me/MinosoftDevNews))

 ## Compiling and running